luisvegai/Election_Analysis/README.md

 - The winner of the election was:
   - Candidate Diane DeGette who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview

+In this analysis I am confirming the voter turnout for each county.
+I determined the number of votes that were cast from each county and the percentage of votes each county contributed to the election.

 ## Challenge Summary

+- County Votes
+  - Jefferson: 10.5% (38,855)

+  - Denver: 82.8% (306,055)

+  - Arapahoe: 6.7% (24,801)

+- Largest County Turnout: Denver